 - Community Schools

 Indian Peaks Elementary School is located in an established neighborhood in southwest Longmont, but its attendance boundaries extend to the west, east and south to include several additional neighborhoods.
 The name was selected to represent a geographical connection to the Indian Peaks Mountain range in the Front Range.
-The school’s mascot, the Moose, represents a once prolific animal in the Rockies that is now resurging in the Colorado high country.
+The school’s mascot is a Moose.

 Indian Peaks’ Instructional Focus Science Technology Engineering and Math (STEM) is the foundation of the high quality, research based instructional programming offered.
 STEM uses inquiry-based approaches to learning, involving the process of exploring the material or natural world, that leads to making discoveries and asking questions in the search for new understandings.
 Furthermore, involvement in learning implies possessing skills and attitudes that permit students to seek resolutions to questions and issues while they construct new knowledge, thus supporting the development of critical thinking and problem solving skills.
 For students, this method of learning ends the listen-to-learn paradigm of the classroom and gives them real, authentic learning challenges and problems to solve.
 For the teacher, inquiry-based education ends their paradigm of talking-to-teach and recasts them in the role of a facilitator of learning, being engaged in the same quest for knowledge with the students.